Umpolung

 In organic chemistry, umpolung (/de/) or polarity inversion is the chemical modification of a functional group with the aim of the reversal of polarity of that group.
 This modification allows secondary reactions of this functional group that would otherwise not be possible.
-The concept was introduced by D. Seebach (hence the German word umpolung for reversed polarity) and E.J.
+The concept was introduced by German chemist Dieter Seebach (hence the German language derived name umpolung for reversed polarity) and E.J.
 Corey.
 Polarity analysis during retrosynthetic analysis tells a chemist when umpolung tactics are required to synthesize a target molecule.

 Introduction

 The vast majority of important organic molecules contain heteroatoms, which polarize carbon skeletons by virtue of their electronegativity.
 Therefore, in standard organic reactions, the majority of new bonds are formed between atoms of opposite polarity.
 This can be considered to be the "normal" mode of reactivity.

 One consequence of this natural polarization of molecules is that 1,3- and 1,5- heteroatom substituted carbon skeletons are extremely easy to synthesize (Aldol reaction, Claisen condensation, Michael reaction, Claisen rearrangement, Diels-Alder reaction), whereas 1,2-, 1,4-, and 1,6- heteroatom substitution patterns are more difficult to access via "normal" reactivity.
 It is therefore important to understand and develop methods to induce umpolung in organic reactions.